ztkent/ai-util/README.md

 * `aiutil.AddFileReference(conv *Conversation, path string)`: Reads content from a local file.
 * `aiutil.AddURLReference(conv *Conversation, urlStr string)`: Fetches and extracts text content from a URL.

-Content is truncated if it exceeds an internal limit (`maxResourceContentLength`).
+Content is truncated if it exceeds an internal limit (`MaxResourceContentLength`).
 Resource management must be enabled in the `Conversation`.

 ## Available Models